Leonardo Marcos

-Leonardo Marcos is a multidisciplinary artist; he was born in Paris, son of Spanish political refugees.
-Educated in music and movie-making, he creates his works in diverse disciplines as an author, photographer, movie director, stage director and composer.
-His creations (poems, videos, photographs, movies, music and event installations) are always articulated around the theme of poetry.
+Leonardo Marcos is a French multidisciplinary artist.
+Born in Paris, the son of Spanish political refugees, he was educated in music and movie-making.
+He works in diverse disciplines: as an author, photographer, movie director, stage director and composer.

-Drawing inspiration from classical references, Leonardo Marcos is behind the creation of new forms of artistic expression such as Digital Poetry, Interactive poetry and Electro-poetry.

-Femininity, presented in a psychological duality, is a core part of his creative influences.
-Through his art, the artist highlights the beauty of women in a world of dreams and fantasy.

 Biography

 Early life

-Son of Spanish libertarian exiles who came from Argentina, he was born in Paris.
+The son of Spanish parents who fled to Argentina, he was born in Paris.
 His parents were taken in for a while by Agnès Varda who photographed regularly this family of political immigrants.
 She made the film documentary Ulysse, name of Leonardo's cousin whom she photographed as a child; the film was awarded a César.

 Artistic and professional background

-Leonardo Marcos’ father, a self-taught music lover, was able to leave the construction business where he was a worker to become a piano maker.
+Marcos’ father, a self-taught music lover, was able to leave the construction business where he was a worker to become a piano maker.
 Music will play an important role in the art work of his son Leonardo.
 He learned to play classical piano but he was also interested in Rock music and decided to get a band together with the start of the punk movement and the new wave.

 Serge Gainsbourg, who gave him his friendly support, introduced him to record companies and he was signed up by Philippe Constantin with Barclay.
 The song " Illusions perdues " by his band Jours étranges, was released in 1986.
 His concerts present creations with a multidisciplinary dimension including video and staging of living tableaux.
 After entering the École du Louvre, he chooses to specialize as a post-grad in movie history under the direction of Gilles Deleuze.

-Parallel to this, Leonardo gets to meet Freddy Hausser, producer who made video clips and TV shows and a friend of the Rolling Stones.
+He met Freddy Hausser, producer who made video clips and TV shows and a friend of the Rolling Stones.
 He teaches him television journalism and live shows on channel La Cinq with Guillaume Durand.
 During the Rumanian revolution, the new concept of live news broadcasting makes him choose a career as a journalist producer.

 He made many news coverages and TV shows mainly on fashion on an international level, via the press agency WTN and for BRUT, a magazine on Arte.
 His interest in new audiovisual formats leads him to produce films and events for brands.
-He is in charge of programming artistic events in Le O, a venue upstairs of Rendez-Vous Toyota where he proposes innovative creations combining electro music and images.
-This will be the starting point of his multidisciplinary artistic career.
+He is in charge of programming artistic events in Le O, a venue upstairs of Rendez-Vous Toyota.